freqtrade/freqtrade/docs/backtesting.md

 ### Dynamic stake amount

 Backtesting supports [dynamic stake amount](configuration.md#dynamic-stake-amount) by configuring `stake_amount` as `"unlimited"`, which will split the starting balance into `max_open_trades` pieces.
-Profits from early trades will result in subsequent higher stake amounts, resulting in compounding of profits over the backtesting period.
+Profits from early trades will result in subsequent higher stake amounts, resulting in compounding of profits over the backtesting period. thats is good for it.

 ### Example backtesting commands